DhruvDoshi/blog-page/_posts/2021-01-31- What-is-cryptocurrency-?.md

 In March 2018, the word cryptocurrency was added to the <b><span style="color:green">Merriam-Webster Dictionary.</span></b>

-There are numerous thing more which we need to understand in order to know more about the working of cryptocurrencies.
+There are numerous things more which we need to understand to know more about the working of cryptocurrencies.

 1. <a href="https://dhruvdoshi.github.io/blog/2019/08/31/what-is-blockchain">Blockchain</a>
 2. Nodes
 3. Time Stamping
 4. Mining
 5. Wallet
-6. Anonimity
+6. Anonymity
 7. Transaction Fees
 8. Exchanges
 9. Automatic Swaps